Glossary

 Example: Read 150 pages of a 300-page book = 50% completion rate.

-A feature to record interesting parts while reading.
+A place to record interesting parts while reading.
 Write your own thoughts or save passages from the book.

 Example: Record a memorable sentence as a quote to review later.